NA3/gitlabtkgiharborintegrations/README.md

     to have networking/DNS access to each other as **daniel-lab2-small1-sharedt1** and **mgr-cluster-test2** do**.**

 Conclusion
 ----------

-We hope this document was useful.
-As you try these configuration steps, please provide any feedback or questions in the comments section for this document on code.vmware.com.
-Also, do let us know if you have any suggestions or if you would like to see guidance on other topics.
+> We hope this document was useful.
+As you try these configuration
+> steps, please provide any feedback or questions in the comments
+> section for this document on code.vmware.com.
+Also, please let us know
+> if you have any suggestions or if you would like to see guidance on
+> other topics.